Information architecture in UX design: everything you need to know

 Placing IA before wireframing ensures that the content presented on a screen or a page flows naturally.
 This can only be achieved once you have an exact list of features and functionalities beforehand.
 An intuitive flow will significantly increase the chances that your product will reach its business and user goals.

 Check out our article on the UX process to learn more about how IA fits in the grand scheme of things.
+Or, alternatively, you can watch a video we have on the very same topic:

 How is Information Architecture devised?